Analog Man Compressor pedals and mods

 1B) Small COMPROSSOR

 Same as the large comprossor, in a smaller box with hand stamped graphics.
-Attack knob is optional.
-If this pedal is ordered with two knobs, the ATTACK control is internal on a trim pot.
+Attack and MIX knobs are optional, otherwise they are trimpots and can be set on the circuit board inside the pedal.
 This pedal is great for people with a lot of pedals, where real estate is valuable!
 If you use batteries, the large Comprossor is probably better as the small comp wires can get stressed if you open the pedal a lot.
-All Comprossors come with a power jack standard (optional on the Juicer).
+All Compressors come with a power jack standard.
+RYCK toggle is optional.

 For easy ordering, check out our new website buyanalogman.com .
 The new website uses a shopping cart for everything so it's very easy to buy multiple items or add in options.
 It allows using paypal in addition to several other payment methods including credit cards.